 “Dying is easy, comedy is hard” is purportedly a deathbed quote attributed to character actor Edmund Gwenn.
 It is a very famous line used by lots of comedians.
-When director and screenwriter George Seaton visited Gwenn as he lay in bed ill, George Seaton said to Gwenn, “This must be terribly difficult for you.”
-Edmund Gwenn is supposed to have replied, “Not nearly as difficult as playing comedy.”
+When director and screenwriter George Seaton visited Gwenn as he lay in bed ill, Seaton said to him, “This must be terribly difficult for you.”
+Gwenn is supposed to have replied, “Not nearly as difficult as playing comedy.”
 Whereupon Gwenn died.

 I’m going to suggest a variation on that theme, to wit: Writing is hard.
 Here’s a test that works even better for non-writers.
 Sit in front of a computer, open Microsoft Word or another program, and look at the screen until you can think of something meaningful to write.
 Go ahead.
 I’ll wait.